 Proper hiking boots are essential when you hike in Scotland.
 During the summer you might get away with low top trekking shoes, but for ultimate protection and grip, I recommend always to hike with boots that support your ankles.
 If you’re worried about space in your carry on – simply wear these on your flight over!

-A backpack with hip belt is a lot more comfortable to carry than a normal city backpack.
+A backpack with a hip belt is a lot more comfortable to carry than a normal city backpack.
 I usually use my 30L pack for day tours and my 40L for short treks.
 The hip belt means that I carry the majority of the weight on my hips rather than my shoulders, which saves me quite a bit of suffering.

-Finally, wearing breathable and quick dry clothes is the key to feeling comfortable on the trail.
+Finally, wearing breathable and quick-dry clothes is the key to feeling comfortable on the trail.
 On day tours, I prefer to hike in leggings over trekking trousers, but one thing I definitely won’t wear on the trail is jeans – once they’re wet, they add unnecessary weight to your load and take forever to dry.
 One of my favourite brands of functional outdoor clothing is Fjallraven, because their clothes have nice cuts and patterns, that don’t look geeky.
 However, I also love my Craghoppers fleece jumper, which is made from recycled plastic bottles!

 My hiking essentials on Amazon:

-- Osprey Tempest 30L for day tours
+- Osprey Tempest 30L for day hikes

-- Deuter 40L for short treks
+- Deuter 40L for multi-day hikes without camping

 - Zamberlan hiking boots (similar to mine)